 System Test Coordinators can check here weekly for an up-to-date list of timely tasks.
 Click the tab for a list of tasks for each state required assessment.

-STCs create district testing plans for the 2025-2026 school year.
+► STCs create district testing plans for the 2025-2026 school year and upload them in the MontCAS Application.
+Deadline: September 1, 2025.

-• Watch Sessions 5 and 6 from the 2024 STC Workshop Series for examples and "how-tos" for writing plans.
+• Watch Sessions 5 and 6 from the 2024 STC Workshop for examples and "how-tos" for writing plans.

 • Ensure 2024-2025 school year testing plans and accompanying evidence are saved for a minimum of three years.

-Share Student Score Reports with Parents/Guardians.
+► Share Student Score Reports with Parents/Guardians.

 • Districts can download and customize this OPI Score Report Letter template to include alongside the score report to meet ESSA requirements for notifying parents of student scores.

-Introduction to DLM Assessment Webinar
+Introduction to DLM Assessment Webinar Recording

-Introduction to DLM Assessment Webinar
+Introduction to DLM Assessment Webinar Recording

-The Montana Science Assessment Testing Window is Closed.
+Montana Science Assessment

-Share Student Score Reports with Parents/Guardians.
+► Share Student Score Reports with Parents/Guardians.

 • Districts can download and customize this OPI Score Report Letter template to include alongside the score report to meet ESSA requirements for notifying parents of student scores.

-Testing Windows for ACT with Writing are Closed.
+ACT with Writing

 Share Individual Student Reports (ISRs) with parents/guardians.
 Paper ISRs have been delivered to districts.
 Digital versions can be accessed in WIDA AMS